bjorn/raccoin/docs/getting-started.md

 to your wallet, now add a source.
 Currently, the UI only allows adding CSV files in [various formats](/reference).
 The format of the CSV file will be auto-detected.

-> If your specific CSV file format is not supported (in which currently Raccoin
+> If your specific CSV file format is not supported, please [open an
-> will silently refuse to add the source), please [open an
 > issue](https://github.com/bjorn/raccoin/issues) describing the contents of
 > that file and its origins!
 It is usually very easy to add support for
 > additional formats.